lxsavage/aipm/README.md

    - Note that this script will mess up if aipm isn't already installed

 ## Uninstallation

 1. Repeat similar steps to installation, except run `sh ./uninstall.sh`
 2. Remove `source ~/.aipm_aliases.sh` from both your .zshrc and bashrc files
 3. Find the AppImages that were installed in `~/Documents/AIPM_Images`

+## How it works

+The manager works based primarily upon aliases (which means it requires these to be existent on the shell that it is installed on), where it will install by moving AppImages into its own bin folder (`~/.local/aipm/bin`), then creating an alias in a shell file (`~/.aipm_aliases.sh`).
+The installation process currently sources this file in both the current user's `.zshrc` and `.bashrc` files, but won't be removed with the uninstallation script, so these lines must be removed manually in this case.